Hapag-Lloyd Cruises

 The current Hapag Lloyd cruise fleet includes the following vessels:

-On January 15, 2019, Hapag-Lloyd announced that MS Bremen was sold to Scylla Cruises and will be officially delivered to the new shipowner in May 2021.
+On January 15, 2019, Hapag-Lloyd announced that MS Bremen is sold to Scylla Cruises and would be delivered to the new shipowner in May 2021.
 As of 2019, Scylla owned 31 riverboats, most of which are chartered to different European cruisetour companies.

 Together with the introduction of expedition cruise catalogs for the 2020-2021 season, Hapag-Lloyd Cruises also announced that low-pollutant MGO (marine gas oil) is to be exclusively used on all routes of its expedition ships (Hanseatic Nature and Hanseatic Inspiration) from July 2020.
 Joining the fleet in 2021, Hanseatic Spirit is also expected to use the fuel.